-The hike took me 2.5 hours up and 1.5 hours down and an additional 1.5 hours at the summit hanging out, taking in the view and of course taking some photos.
+The hike took me 2.5 hours up and 1.5 hours down and an additional 1.5 hours at the summit hanging out, taking in the view, and of course taking some photos.
 It is relentlessly steep.
-There were few moments on the way up Cerro Tute where I went downhill and you just have to push yourself to the summit.
-The hike takes you up almost 1000 meters in elevation once you reach the summit, which is solid climb within two hours.
+There were a few moments on the way up Cerro Tute where I went downhill and you just have to push yourself to the summit.
+The hike takes you up almost 1000 meters in elevation once you reach the summit, which is a solid climb within two hours.

 HOW TO GET TO CERRO TUTE

 To find the trailhead you just head down to the town center and head south along the main road towards the ‘Alto De Piedra; sign.
 As you walk south down the road out of the town center this ‘Alto de Piedra’ sign will be on your right.
 Walk past this for another 20 meters and there will be a dirt road, big enough for a car, on your right.
 This is the start of the trail.

 Normally, I would never use a hiking stick or hiking poles but I suggest you grab something for this trail.
 My suggestion is not for the incline but to fend off some crazy dogs.
 You won’t need to actually use your stick but it helped me keep some wild guard dogs at bay that charged out their fence at me until the owner called me back.